dsi-icl/next-ove/README.md

 Any distributed rendering client can be used with next-ove, however, the original Open Visualisation Environment (OVE) is recommended and will be integrated to become the default in a coming release.

+## Notes

+- Feature documentation has the following naming convention:
+  - all lowercase
+  - words separated by hyphens
+  - must be a pandoc convertible type, e.g. md.
+More information on supported input types can be found at https://en.wikipedia.org/wiki/Pandoc#Supported_file_formats.

 ## Acknowledgements